slampalo/misc/cheatsheet.md

 1. What is terminal and shell?

-     Terminal: an Interface to interact with the kernel, basically, it is a program that receive the input from and display the output to user.
+     Terminal: An Interface to interact with the kernel, basically, it is a program that receive the input from and display the output to user.
     <!-- Kernel: the heart of the OS helping software to communicate with hardware -->
-    - Shell: a program that pass the command on to the operating system for execution
+    - Shell: A program that pass the command on to the operating system for execution

 2. What is zsh?
-    - based on bash (bourne again shell)
+    - Based on bash (bourne again shell)
-    - the default shell on mac.
+    - Default shell on mac.

 3. Why zsh?
-    - it fits the POSIX (Portable Operating System Interface) standard, the portability of programs to different UNIX variants is guaranteed.
+    - It fits the POSIX (Portable Operating System Interface) standard, the portability of programs to different UNIX variants is guaranteed.
     - more interactive
     - more plugins (Oh-my-ZSH has a large community of contributors and users, you may find a bunch of useful tools in it.)